Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Before synchronizing users, you must first create a secret to be used as the Sync Secret.
-This secret should contain **Domain Admin credentials** (or an account with appropriate permissions for **Read Access** to all your organization’s AD objects).
+This secret should contain **Domain Admin credentials** (or an account with appropriate permissions for **Read Access** to all your organization's AD objects).

-From Secret Server’s dashboard you can create this secret through the Create Secret Widget.
-Next to “Create New,” select **Active Directory Account** from the dropdown list.
+From Secret Server's dashboard you can create this secret through the Create Secret Widget.
+Next to "Create New," select **Active Directory Account** from the dropdown list.

 ![A screenshot of a cell phone Description generated with very high confidence](images/060af508e17bb6e2fa233d7a3b7fe1eb.jpg)